Hyperbola method on toric varieties: Acknowledgements

 \section{Acknowledgements}

-We thank for their hospitality the organizers of the trimester program ``Reinventing Rational Points'' at the Institut Henri Poincar\'e, where we made significant progress on this project.
+We thank for their hospitality the organizers of the trimester program ``Reinventing Rational Points'' at the Institut Henri Poincar\'e and the organizers of the workshops ``Rational Points'' 2022 and 2023 at Schney, where we made significant progress on this project.
+We thank the referees for their comments, that improved the exposition of this article.
+The first author is supported by a NWO grant VI.Vidi.213.019.
 The second author is supported by a NWO grant 016.Veni.173.016.